Skip to Content

 Steps up to the Christ the Redeemer Statue in Rio

 Yes – it’s one of the most famous statues and cultural sites in the world.
-Going to Rio and not visiting Christ de Redeemer would be like going to Paris and not visiting the Eiffel Tower, or going to New York and not visiting the Empire State Building.
+Going to Rio and not visiting Christ the Redeemer would be like going to Paris and not visiting the Eiffel Tower, or going to New York and not visiting the Empire State Building.

 However, we’ll be honest – although it’s a cool thing to do, it wasn’t our most amazing experience in Rio.
 For us, it was the kind of thing we wanted to tick off our bucket list, and we’re happy that we did, so we did it pretty quickly and didn’t spend hours up there.
+We go into more detail in our review of Christ the Redeemer if you want more details about the pros and cons we found of visiting.

-We will say that it’s definitely not worth queuing for hours to get up there, so if you are going to visit Christ de Redeemer, book skip-the-line tickets.
+We will say that it’s definitely not worth queuing for hours to get up there, so if you are going to visit Christ the Redeemer, book skip-the-line tickets.
 We know, we’re probably starting to sound like a broken record, but once you’ll see those queues, you’ll understand.

-So all in all, visiting Christ de Redeemer, Brazil is worth it for most travelers to Rio de Janeiro – after all, it’s not every day you get to see a modern wonder of the world, is it?
+So all in all, visiting Christ the Redeemer, Brazil is worth it for most travelers to Rio de Janeiro – after all, it’s not every day you get to see a modern wonder of the world, is it?

 Other Activities to do While in Rio de Janeiro, Brazil